Magnetic Materials for Quantum Magnonics: Available magnetic materials

 \subsection{2D van der Waals and organic magnets}

 Recently, two-dimensional (2D) van der Waals magnets, illustrated in Fig.\,\ref{f:1}\,(d) and (e), have attracted renewed interest in magnonics\cite{Kruglyak2024}.
 A notable example is the van der Waals antiferromagnet CrPS$_4$ (see Tab.\,\ref{tab:materials} and Fig.\,\ref{f:1}\,(e)), which supports long-distance magnon transport\cite{deWal2023}.
-Likewise, van der Waals magnets such as CrCl$_3$ exhibit standing spin waves.
-Experiments resolve modes across a thickness of $20\,\mu\mathrm{m}$, demonstrating control of spin-wave modes in 2D systems\cite{Kapoor2020}.
-Propagating spin waves have also been detected in the 2D van der Waals ferromagnet Fe$_5$GeTe$_2$, despite relatively high magnetic damping\cite{Schulz2023}.
+Likewise, van der Waals magnets, such as CrCl$_3$ exhibit standing spin waves.
+Experiments resolve modes across a thickness of $20\,$µ$\mathrm{m}$, demonstrating control of spin-wave modes in 2D systems\cite{Kapoor2020}.
+On the theoretical side, theory shows that dipolar interactions strongly shape magnon dispersion and edge-localized modes in two-dimensional van der Waals ferromagnets\cite{Hussain2022}.
+Propagating spin waves have been detected in the 2D van der Waals ferromagnet Fe$_5$GeTe$_2$, despite relatively high magnetic damping\cite{Schulz2023}.
+In addition, recent advances in materials engineering have demonstrated that interfacial control can substantially enhance the magnetic properties of van der Waals magnets, as exemplified by wafer-scale Fe$_4$GeTe$_2$ films exhibiting robust ferromagnetism far above room temperature, emphasizing the potential of interface engineering to tailor magnetic order and magnonic properties in two-dimensional systems\cite{HaWang2023}.
 These results highlight 2D materials as tunable and versatile platforms for future magnonic applications.

 Organic magnets also offer promise through chemical tunability and potentially low-damping propagation.
-For example, V(TCNE)$_x$ exhibits low with magnon lifetimes up to 40\,ns\cite{Liu2020,McCullian2020}.
-However, for both van der Waals and organic magnets, the material quality must be improved in order to further increase the lifetime of the magnons required for becoming a medium candidate for single-magnon experiments.
+For example, V(TCNE)$_x$ exhibits lifetimes up to 40\,ns\cite{Liu2020,McCullian2020}.
+Low magnetic damping, together with their other advantageous properties, makes these materials highly promising for quantum magnonics.
+Further research is needed to fully understand and explore their potential.